-After a decade of lobbying by ACT Light Rail, the ALP Government in 2012 announced that if returned at the 2012 Assembly Election, they would build Capital Metro light rail running 13 kilometres from Gungahlin to Civic.
+After a decade of lobbying by ACT Light Rail, the ACT Labor Government in 2012 announced that if returned at the 2012 Assembly Election, they would build the Capital Metro light rail along the inter-town route between Gungahlin and the City.
 This policy was supported by the ACT Greens.

-Following their return to Government, rapid progress was made in preparing a business case, reconfiguring government transport bureaucracies, and signing contracts for construction and operation of light rail Stage One.
-These moves were supported by the ACT community at the 2016 Assembly election, during which a second stage of light rail to Woden was announced.
+Following the election of an ACT Greens/Labor Government in 2012, rapid progress was made in preparing a business case, reconfiguring government transport agencies and signing contracts to construct and operate the first stage of light rail between Civic and Gungahlin.
+These moves were supported by the ACT community at the 2016 ACT general election, during which a second stage of light rail running from Woden to the City was announced.

-Light rail will eventually form the backbone of a Canberra wide integrated public transport network, with more frequent local bus services, greater use of Park and Ride, and a strong emphasis on active travel (walking and cycling).
+Light rail will eventually form the backbone of a Canberra-wide, integrated public transport network along the inter-town routes, supported by more frequent local bus services and improved active travel infrastructure.